Fahrenheit: Indigo Prophecy: 20 Years Later

 Following the trail of his daughter’s killers, Sam with infiltrating a mansion in Malta that has been taken over by arms dealer and all round scumbag Andriy Kobin.

-Starting in the street outside, the level is reminiscent of levels like Georgia’s Old Town or Jerusalem from he first two games.
+Starting in the street outside, the level is reminiscent of levels like Georgia’s Old Town or Jerusalem from the first two games.
 Sam can recon around the mansion, finding the best entryway into the building, using a broken car-door mirror as a makeshift snake cam.

 The mansion, having at one time been a fortress on the Valetta coast, is a perfect blend of old and new, glass panelling alongside Renaissance architecture.
 Exposed piping and inconsistent lighting fixtures allow Sam to slip by unseen, and his acrobatics are on full display as he climbs outside the building on numerous occasions to get the drop on enemy guards.